Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 Maret 2025 13.36.10 UTC
+- WIB: Selasa, 25 Maret 2025 14.26.33 UTC
-- WITA: Selasa, 25 Maret 2025 14.36.10 UTC
+- WITA: Selasa, 25 Maret 2025 15.26.33 UTC
-- WIT: Selasa, 25 Maret 2025 15.36.10 UTC
+- WIT: Selasa, 25 Maret 2025 16.26.33 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: success
+Kategori: friendship